 Legal secondary sources are often the best place to start when conducting legal research, because they will provide overviews and explanations of the law, plus they are often full of citations to relevant statutes, cases, and regulations.

 The table below collects several of the most useful legal secondary sources.
-As with many free/low-cost sources, the best place to start is often Google: you can search for: "research guide" [enter subject here] site:edu.
+As with many free/low-cost sources, the best place to start is often Google or another search engine: you can search for: "research guide" [enter subject here] site:edu.
 This will limit your search to just academic research guides, ensuring the source is reliable.

 Many research guides provide links to both paid and free sources; you can also try searching for: "research guide" free or low cost legal research.
 This will bring up research guides, such as this one, that focus specifically on free or low-cost resources.
 If you are researching a specific state's law, add the state's name to your search string (e.g., search: "research guide" California free legal research).

-If you're not sure where to begin, check out How to Research a Legal Problem: A Guide for Non-Lawyers, which provides a step-by-step walk-through for researching a legal issue.
+If you're not sure where to begin, check out How to Research a Legal Problem: A Guide for Non-Lawyers (last updated 2022), which provides a step-by-step walk-through for researching a legal issue.